AditiSrivastava2521/IBM-HR-Analytics/README.md

-# IBM HR Analytics – Employee Attrition Analysis
+# IBM HR Analytics - Employee Attrition Analysis

-## Project Overview

 This project analyzes employee attrition using the IBM HR Analytics Employee Attrition & Performance dataset.

-The goal is to understand **which employee groups and workplace factors are associated with employee attrition** and identify areas where HR could focus on improving employee retention.
+The goal is to understand which employee groups and workplace factors are associated with employee attrition and identify areas where HR could focus on improving employee retention.

-The project uses Python for data cleaning and exploratory analysis, SQL for business-focused analysis, and Power BI to create an interactive dashboard.

----

 ## Business Problem

 Employee attrition can increase recruitment costs, affect team productivity, and create challenges for workforce planning.
 The main business question addressed in this project is:

 > **What factors are associated with employee attrition, which employee groups have the highest attrition rates, and what actions can HR take to improve employee retention?**

----

 ## Tools & Technologies